Pretro/gymstore/README.md

 * The option to search products by categories, price and rating.

 * Shopping cart page where users can see a list of products they have been purchased.

-Also manage to increase or delete the products they want.
+* Increase and delete the products in the shopping cart.

 * Checkout page where the payment is generated.

 * Email sending to users with details of their purchases

 ## __Features left to implement in the future__

-* A function that makes it possible to recover user password.

-* Make it possible to have the ecommerce site in several languages, not just in english.
+* Make it possible to have the e-commerce site in several languages, not just in english.

-* Create more product areas with their categories, turning this not only into an ecommerce store but rather a kind of online gallery.
+* Create more product areas with their categories.

-* Add another payment system such as PayPal, giving the user the option to choose the payment system that is most convenient for them.
+* Add another payment system, giving the user the option to choose the payment system that is most convenient for them.

-* A map where the user can mark the cities and places he/she has visited.

 * Create a function that allows to send advertasing for new products to registered users.

 ## __Technologies Used__